 Why is boric acid important for slime?

 Boric acid is made from borax and similarly liquid starch contains sodium tetraborate which is also made from borax.
 Typically all activators have some derivative of borax.
 However, we prefer using the contact lens solution as it’s easier to use and more widely available (liquid starch is not available in Canada and Borax is not available in the UK).

 This Renu Fresh Contact Lens Solution is one of the recommended brands we suggest since it contains both boric acid and sodium borate.
-But there are many others you can find as well.

 Ingredients for How to Make Slime With Contact Solution

 This easy 3 ingredient recipe is such a popular one!
 If you haven’t seen our Unicorn Slime made with it, head over to watch the video on how it’s done!

 1. 1 Bottle of Elmer’s Glue (6 oz) – we like to buy the gallon size and then measure out for savings – you can use 3/4 cup of glue if you have a larger bottle.
 If you want to get a similar effect to the photos in this post, you’ll need to buy Elmer’s glitter glue and review our Unicorn slime recipe.

 We recommend Elmers as it has been tested and is quality glue.
 Do not substitute any ingredients as your slime may not work.